St.Giles’, St.Bartholomew’s & St.Mary’s | Weddings

 The vows

-The vows that you make are at the heart of our wedding day.
+The vows that you make are at the heart of your wedding day.
 Church is the only place you can make promises this big to each other.
 By making these promises in church, you invite a loving and profoundly caring God to help you keep them – ‘I (name), take you (name), to be my wife/husband, to have and to hold from this day forward; for better, for worse, for richer, for poorer, in sickness and in health, to love and to cherish till death us do part’.

 Contact us: